AdrianDevs/Chai-backend/README.md

 #### Watch

-Run typescript without compilation, watch for file changes, and restart the server when they are detected.
+Run Typescript without compilation, watch for file changes, and restart the server when they are detected.

 ```bash
 $ npm run dev